Are Banks Reporting PPP Loan Fraud to the Government?

 Speak with Dr. Oberheiden today for a free consultation at 888-680-1745.

-For companies that received federal loans under the Paycheck Protection Program (PPP), the risks of facing an audit or investigation is significant.
-The U.S. Small Business Administration (SBA) is auditing all companies that received PPP loans of $2 million or greater, and the SBA’s Investigations Division, the U.S. Department of Justice (DOJ), and various other federal agencies are targeting recipients in PPP loan fraud investigations as well.
+The risk of facing an audit or investigation is significant for companies that received federal loans under the Paycheck Protection Program (PPP).
+The U.S. Small Business Administration (SBA) is auditing all companies that received PPP loans of $2 million or greater, and the SBA’s Investigations Division, the U.S. Department of Justice (DOJ), and various other federal agencies are also targeting recipients in PPP loan fraud investigations.
 Audits can lead to loss of forgiveness eligibility and other penalties, and investigations can lead to criminal charges carrying substantial fines and federal imprisonment.

 What is the risk of your company being targeted?
 If your company received $2 million or more from the PPP, the answer is initially fairly straightforward: Under the U.S. Treasury Department’s current policy, your company will be audited.
-But, this belies another risk that your company is facing as well: In addition to being audited, your company could also be targeted in an investigation, and the impetus for this investigation could potentially come from a number of different sources.
+But, this belies another risk that your company is facing as well: In addition to being audited, your company could also be targeted in an investigation, and the driving force of this investigation could potentially come from a number of different sources.

 Federal Authorities are Targeting Banks that Issued Fraudulent PPP Loans